 Ethics of Research with Human Subjects

-This continuing education activity has been designed for investigators, research team members and IRB members, as well as all other healthcare professionals who have an interest in ethics of human research.
+This continuing education activity has been designed for investigators, research team members, and IRB staff and members, as well as all health care professionals and anyone with an interest in ethics of human research.

 Penn faculty, staff, and students/trainees: Successfully complete the online course Ethics of Research with Human Subjects to fulfill your institutional human subjects research training requirements.